- Visit the Great Pyramids of Giza

 Meet your guide, who will accompany you on your day exploring the city and its sites.
 Today's activities include the Egyptian Museum, which has a substantial collection of ancient treasures, including the tomb of King Tut.
 Then learn about Islamic Cairo at the Citadel of Saladin See, an important example of military architecture from the Middle Ages, and the Mosque-Madrassa of Sultan Hassan, a monumental mosque that was built during the Mamluk period of the 1300s.
 Finally, hunt for treasures in the Khan el-Khalili Bazaar, a souk in the historical center of Islamic Cairo, where you can shop for lamps, rugs, jewelry, and more.

 Day 5: Fly to Aswan & Go Sightseeing in the City

 Today you'll fly to Aswan and spend the day sightseeing there.
 Stops include the Aswan High Dam, built in the 1960s and completed in 1970.
 It was an engineering marvel at the time, as it increased Egypt's cultivable land by 30 percent and doubled its electricity supply.
 Next, visit Philae Temple.
-There were once temples at Philae — construction began in 690 BCE — dedicated to the goddess Isis.
-The complex was moved from its original location on Philae Island to Agilkia Island due to the construction of Aswan High Dam.
+There were once temples at Philae—construction began in 690 BCE—dedicated to the goddess Isis.
+The complex was moved from its original location on Philae Island to Agilkia Island due to the construction of the Aswan High Dam.
 You'll board a small boat to learn more about the temple here.